This post may be sponsored or contain affiliate links. All opinions remain our own.(Full disclosure)

 Many people appreciate the benefits of the tiny superfood called chia seeds.
 They are nutritionally packed, while people enjoy them on cereal or mixed in smoothies.

 Salvia hispanica, also known as chia is an Ancient Grain and new functional food originally used by Mayas and Aztecs.(1)

-Chia seeds give a huge quantity of nutrients with very little amount of calories.
+Chia seeds give a huge quantity of nutrients with a minimal amount of calories.

-The seeds are high in antioxidants and nutrients especially high in omega fats, they’re high in B vitamins, and they’re also high in certain minerals like selenium.
+The seeds are high in antioxidants and nutrients especially high in omega fats.
+Also, high in B vitamins, and they’re also high in certain minerals like selenium.

 They contain more Omega 3 than any other crops or fish oils with no fishy flavor.

 These figures are for an ounce or 28g of seeds.(2)